MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-admin-security.md

     1. Update the DeployR `startAll.sh` shell script to take advantage of the `sudo` command configured above.

-        A. Using your preferred editor, edit the file:
+        1. Using your preferred editor, edit the file:

             	/home/deployr-user/deployr/8.0.0/startAll.sh

-        B. Find the following line:
+        2. Find the following line:

             	/home/deployr-user/deployr/8.0.0/tomcat/tomcat7.sh start

-        C. Change it to the following:
+        2. Change it to the following:

             	sudo /home/deployr-user/deployr/8.0.0/tomcat/tomcat7.sh start

-        D. Restart the DeployR server:
+        3. Restart the DeployR server:

 	            cd /home/deployr-user/deployr/8.0.0
 	            ./startAll.sh

-        E. Save this change and close the file in your editor.
+        4. Save this change and close the file in your editor.

     2. Update the DeployR `stopAll.sh` shell script to take advantage of the `sudo` command configured above.

-        A. Using your preferred editor, edit the file:
+        1. Using your preferred editor, edit the file:

             	/home/deployr-user/deployr/8.0.0/stopAll.sh

-        B. Find the following line:
+        2. Find the following line:

             	/home/deployr-user/deployr/8.0.0/tomcat/tomcat7.sh start

-        C. Change it to the following:
+        3. Change it to the following:

             	sudo /home/deployr-user/deployr/8.0.0/tomcat/tomcat7.sh start

-        D. Restart the DeployR server:
+        4. Restart the DeployR server:

             	cd /home/deployr-user/deployr/8.0.0
             	./stopAll.sh

-        E. Save this change and close the file in your editor.
+        5. Save this change and close the file in your editor.

+	#### Root Installs

     **Preparing**